-Birthday parties for Grades Pre K - 3 may be held monthly in each homeroom with the teacher's permission.
+Birthday parties for students may be held during the regularly schedule lunch period.
 Parents should notify the teacher in writing.
-Parents may bring small individual items such as cupcakes, brownies, etc. Parents may not bring in favors or "goodie" bags for the students.
+Parents may bring small individual items such as cupcakes, brownies, etc.

 Books

 All resource materials chosen for use in academic courses must be consistent with the religious nature of our schools.
 Books, DVDs, or other electronic-based supplementary resources that contain profanity, inappropriate sexual references, and other immoral information would be in violation of this policy.